 Subscription programs allow access to higher quality products

-Although convenience was the top motivator for subscribers for most of 2021, a new winner took the spotlight last year.
+Although convenience was the top motivator for subscribers for most of 2021, a new winner took the spotlight in 2022.
 Access to premium items is now the biggest driver of subscription signups, with 12% of retail subscribers using subscription programs to access products they can’t get anywhere else.
 But as economic challenges grow more common, 2023 subscribers are focused most heavily on saving money.
 As of June 2023, the most important feature to 38% of shoppers is free shipping.

 Why Merchants Win With Subscriptions

 Subscription commerce generates predictable revenue

 While some retailers struggle to maintain consistent sales, subscription merchants bring in predictable revenue from their subscribers.
 Since subscriptions are set-and-forget purchases, consumers enter their payment information once and receive their subscription each cycle.
 It’s a low-maintenance relationship where the customer and merchant exchange the product and payment periodically.

 Many merchants offer subscriptions alongside one-time purchases to reap the benefits of both selling methods.
 While subscription-based pricing brings in stable revenue, the merchant is free to experiment with one-time products and offerings without worrying about losing out on revenue.
 Additionally, subscription revenue typically stays consistent through market fluctuations or slow seasons.

 There’s no data quite like subscription data.
 With the disappearance of third-party cookies, merchants are looking for other methods of collecting customer data.